-Here some tips to help you have a successful fall harvest.
+Here some tips to help you start a fall garden and have a successful fall harvest.

 If you’ve been growing lots of spring and summer crops in your vegetable garden, there’s a good chance your soil may need a little maintenance before you plant your fall crops.

 Because weather conditions tend to be less predictable as we move into fall, making sure your plants have access to all the nutrients they need to mature on schedule is critically important.
 Make sure your soil is well-suited and stocked for the plants you plant to grow.

 - Check your soil pH to make sure it is correct for what you want to plant.
 Use fast-acting lime (to raise pH) or sulfur (to lower pH) if necessary to adjust your pH for immediate planting.

 - Check the nitrogen, phosphorous, and potassium (N-P-K) of your soil using a home soil test kit.
 Fertilize as necessary using organic fertilizers such as feather meal, bone meal, rock phosphate, worm castings, chicken manure, compost, and other natural amendments.